atreyasha/spp-explainability/docs/develop.md

                 words in front and not to always compute, if this is possible at all

+            2.  make use of torch cuda calls in improved model -\> tensor.cuda() returns a copy of the tensor in the GPU while module.cuda() sends the model/parameters to the GPU -\> not useful for static case since this would create memory overhaul

-        5.  add thorough and efficient grid-search workflow -\> emulate similar workflow from single train
+        5.  add thorough and efficient grid-search workflow -\> emulate similar workflow from single train -\> perhaps nest single train inside grid directory so everything remains modular

         6.  think about how grid search workflow should work and which models should be saved/deleted -\> good idea to keep best